General Information

 - In the case of joint authorship, there may be several copyright holders.

-• Additionally, there may be multiple rights within a work, owned by different copyright owners.
-For example, in a book containing illustrations, the rights to the text and the rights to the art might belong to different people.
+Additionally, there may be multiple rights within a work, owned by different copyright owners.
+For example, in a book containing illustrations, the rights to the text and the rights to the art may belong to different people.

-A good starting point of any research to find information on the copyright owner is a general web search, using search engines such as Google, online databases like Wikipedia, and people search sites like Facebook and LinkedIn.
+A good starting point of any research to find information on the copyright owner is a general web search.
+This may include: search engines such as Google, online databases such as Wikipedia, and people search sites such as Facebook and LinkedIn.

 You should contact the collective society that manages the type of copyrighted works like the one you want to use.
 Since they administer the rights of several copyright owners, collective societies sometimes have information about the copyright holders of a work.